 The answer is faith.
 Believing.
 God fills us with joy and peace in our believing.

-Listen to me Christian, you already have all of the Holy Spirit.
-You cannot have more and you cannot have less of him.
+Listen to me Christian, you already have ALL of the Holy Spirit.
+You cannot have more of him, and you cannot have less of him.
 You have access to ALL the hope, joy, and peace that exists in this universe.
 The reason you’re not experiencing it is because your faith is misplaced.
 But in believing we experience the life of Christ.
 His hope.
 His joy.
 His peace.
 Not in trying.
 In believing.
 We don’t achieve hope, joy, and peace.
-We trust that we already have it (read Romans 5:1-5 again).
+We trust that we already have it (read Romans 5:1-5 above again).